bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 Added 0 files, modified 9 files, removed 0 files
 ```

 Previously, when adding new parents, we've specified the destinations using the flags `-d "all:orl-" -d NEW_PARENT_ID`.
 Now, we're specifying the destinations using `-d "all:orl- ~ qkl"`.
-The new argument for the destination highlights more of the revset language, in particular the set exclusion operator.
-As before, `orl-` evaluates to the set of all parents of `orl`, but `~ qkl` now excludes `qkl` from that set.
+The new argument for the destination highlights more of the revset language, in particular the set difference operator.
+As before, `orl-` evaluates to the set of all parents of `orl`, but `~ qkl` now subtracts `qkl` from that set.

 This has the effect of removing `qkl` from the merge commit: